linode/docs/docs/guides/tools-reference/basics/how-to-use-linux-environment-variables/index.md

 ## What Are Environment Variables

-Environment Variables or ENVs are variables that contain dynamic named values stored within the system that are used by applications or programs launched in shells or subshells.
+Environment Variables are variables that contain dynamic named values stored within the system that are used by applications launched in shells or sub-shells.

 ### Scope of the Environment Variables